DIY

 – Carrying case!
 You can go fancy, you can make your own, you can find something you already have at home.
 I have a bag like this that zips up and protects my current WIP and then I put fibers in a smaller one to keep them separate and untangled.

 – Needle Minders!
 This is an unnecessary but convenient “add-on.”
 I was just securing the needle when not in use on the sides of my canvas.
 But a needle minder is a fun way to keep your needle out of the way when not in use.
 It’s a magnet that you secure to the canvas and the needle rests on it.
-I have this one and there are a ton of cute ones on Etsy too!
+I love Penny Linn’s selections!

 HOW TO DO IT: